Master of Science in Biology

 The Master of Science in Biology is designed to provide the flexibility required to develop specific course programs and acceptable thesis research proposals based upon the individual graduate student's interests and background.
 The general goal of the program is to provide the student with opportunity for improvement of competence, development of the ability to continue self-directed study, and development of intellectual responsibility in preparation for professional leadership in biology.

-Admission to the M.S.
-Program
+Admission to the Program

 In addition to the general requirements of the university, specific requirements for admission to classified graduate status are:

-- Submission of scores from the Graduate Record Examination (GRE) to the Department of Biology Graduate Committee;
+- Submission of scores on the Graduate Record Examination (GRE) General test.
+Scores are used in the evaluation process;

 - Submission of three letters of recommendation from people who are in a position to make relevant comments on the student's intent and potential for success in the M.S. program.
 At least two of the letters should be from current or former college or university faculty familiar with the student's scholarship and related activities.